Nourish - What Is Sprouting, How to Get Started, And What Are The Health Benefits?

 Enzyme Inhibitors and Phytates

 Our digestive systems are not really equipped to digest raw grains, seeds, nuts and pulses.
 Many, if not all of which contain enzyme inhibitors that interfere with our digestion and absorption of nutrients.
-They can put a real strain on the digestive mechanism (especially if consumed in excess), and can cause gas, stomach pains, diarrhoea, bloating, headaches, migraines, and even nutritional deficiencies.
+They can put a real strain on the digestive mechanism (especially if consumed in excess).
+Ultimately, this can cause gas, stomach pains, diarrhoea, bloating, headaches, migraines, and even nutritional deficiencies.

-One of nature’s clever defence mechanisms includes nutritional inhibitors and toxic substances to prevent nuts, grains and seeds from being eaten before they are allowed to germinate.
+One of nature’s clever defence mechanisms includes nutritional inhibitors and toxic substances.
+Interestingly, this is to prevent nuts, grains and seeds from being eaten before they are allowed to germinate.
 These inhibitors and toxic substances can be removed naturally in nature, like when it rains and the nut, grain or seed gets wet and can then germinate to produce a plant.

 For us, these nutritional inhibitors and toxic substances can be minimized or eliminated by soaking (and sometimes cooking).
 So essentially, we are imitating nature when we soak our nuts, grains, and seeds.